 A risk management structure for the entire Odakyu Group has been in place based on the Odakyu Group Risk Management Policy.
-Risks are identified and evaluated first by each Group company using uniform techniques, and risks with potentially material impact on corporate management are referred to the Group, which in turn conducts further reviews and creates and undertakes measures to circumvent such risks.
+Risks with potentially material impact on corporate management are referred to the Group, which in turn conducts further reviews and creates and undertakes measures to circumvent such risks.
 The following risks have been identified by the Group as major risk factors that could significantly impact the investment decisions of investors.

 Forward-looking statements contained below are based on the information available to the Odakyu Group at the time of submission of this report.
 Please note that the following does not cover all the risks with potential impact on the Group.

-(I) Earthquakes and Other Natural Disasters
+(I) Disasters